Moving On, Even When You're Broken: Fail-Active Trajectory Generation via Diffusion Policies Conditioned on Embodiment and Task: Introduction

-In this work, we focus on \textit{actuation failures} as they directly alter how the robot moves.
-These failures alter kinematic feasibility and can cause end-effector motion to become non-holonomic, so the same control input no longer yields the same end–effector motion \cite{Bloch_Krishnaprasad_Murray_2016}.
-In addition, since degradation can evolve over time \cite{barbieri2015sensor} and the failure state is not known a priori, the space of failure modes is effectively unbounded.
-Moreover, each joint can fail independently in multiple ways, and this complexity scales combinatorially with the robot’s degrees of freedom, making reliable performance across failures hard to engineer.
+In this work, we focus on \textit{actuation failures} as they directly affect how the robot moves. \textit{Fail-active} operation requires adapting to these altered kinematics, which can cause end-effector motion to become non-holonomic; meaning the same control input may no longer yield the same end–effector motion \cite{Bloch_Krishnaprasad_Murray_2016}.
+It is also important to note that since degradation can evolve over time \cite{barbieri2015sensor} and the failure state is not known a priori, \textbf{the space of failure modes is effectively unbounded}.
+Moreover, each joint can fail independently in multiple ways, and this complexity scales combinatorially with the robot’s degrees of freedom, \textbf{making reliable performance across failures hard to engineer}.

-As failure-induced constraints redefine the robot's workspace, manipulability, and feasible interactions with the world, we posit that each failure mode can be interpreted as a new embodiment.
+As failure-induced constraints redefine the robot's workspace, manipulability, and feasible interactions with the world, \textsl{we posit that each failure mode can be interpreted as a new embodiment}.
 Through this lens, different embodiments are unable to perform the same tasks using the same behaviors.
 As no same set of behaviors can span all embodiments, multiple motion primitives are needed to expand the feasible action space and reachable task-space \cite{briscoe2024exploring}.
 For example, in \cref{fig:first}, reduced ranges on two joints and one locked joint prevents the robot from grasping the object.
 However, first pushing the object into a graspable pose and then picking-and-placing it inside the drawer, makes the task feasible.